Content on this page:

 With the push of a button, these call boxes automatically dial 911, connecting directly to WMU Public Safety.

 WMU Public Safety provides walking and driving safety escorts during certain hours throughout the fall and spring semesters.

 Walking escorts are available from 6 p.m. to 2 p.m., and driving escorts from 8 p.m. to 6 a.m. most days.

-For reporting an emergency or calls that require immediate assistance, please call (269) 387-5555 (911 or 7-5555 from a university phone).
+For reporting an emergency, or if immediate assistance is needed, please dial 911 from your cell phone or any campus phone.
 Do not email or complete the online form for emergencies.